dev-academy-programme/concepts/javascript/es6-syntax-1.md

 Some notes about arrow functions:

-* The parenthesis are optional around the parameters if there is only a single parameter.
+* The parentheses are optional around the parameters if there is only a single parameter.
 They are required if there are no parameters or more than one.

 * Curly braces are optional when the body of the function can fit on one line.